-In order to accomplish your goal of becoming a Administrative Associate, we've found that over half, 39.7% to be exact, of Administrative Associates have a bachelor's degree.
-The good news is that it doesn't seem like more schooling than that is necessary with only 17.7% having master's degrees.
-While it's true that most Administrative Associates have a college degree, it's generally possible to become one with only a high school degree.
-In fact, one out of every six Administrative Associates did not spend the extra money to attend college.
+We've found that 56.6% of administrative associates have earned a bachelor's degree.
+Furthermore, 8.8% earned their master's degrees before becoming an administrative associate.
+While it's true that most administrative associates have a college degree, it's generally possible to become one with only a high school degree.
+In fact, one out of every seven administrative associates did not spend the extra money to attend college.

-Since salary is super important to some, it's good to note that Administrative Associates are figured to earn the highest salaries at JPMorgan Chase, Aera Energy, and Shell.
-If you were to take a closer look at JPMorgan Chase, you'd find that the average Administrative Associate salary is $78,230.
-Then, onto Aera Energy, Administrative Associates receive an average salary of $55,174, while the salary at Shell is $46,814.
-Now, we need to figure out how difficult it will be to earn a spot with these companies.
-Currently, JPMorgan Chase has 1 jobs listed for Administrative Associates.
-Additionally, Aera Energy and Shell only have 0 and 0 job openings.
+Since salary is important to some administrative associates, it's good to note that they are figured to earn the highest salaries at First Republic Bank, JPMorgan Chase & Co., and Mediacom Communications.
+If you were to take a closer look at First Republic Bank, you'd find that the average administrative associate salary is $111,453.
+Then at JPMorgan Chase & Co., administrative associates receive an average salary of $99,862, while the salary at Mediacom Communications is $87,269.